Duke Energy’s new net metering program in SC to reduce solar savings, boost battery industry

 If you sent more electricity to the grid than you used in a month, you will have excess net metering credits in your account.
 Instead of the credits carrying over to offset your electricity usage next month, Duke will pay you for them at the avoided cost rate of electricity.

-Duke Energy’s new avoided cost rate is equal to $0.0270 per kWh, which is nearly 75% less than the $0.10823 per kWh they currently charge for electricity.
-So, under the new program, Duke would value 300 excess kWh credits at the end of the month at $8.10, whereas they used to be worth about $32.47 because they could be carried over from one month to another at the full retail value.
+Duke Energy’s avoided cost rate is about $0.03 per kWh, which is nearly 70% less than what Duke charges for off-peak energy.
+So, under the new program, Duke would value 300 excess kWh credits at the end of the month at $9, whereas they used to be worth about $30 because they could be carried over from one month to another at the full retail value.

 Duke Energy’s new net metering program will lower how much solar homeowners can save on their electric bills.
 This is mostly because of how little Duke will pay you for your excess net energy at the end of the month.